djsurt/io/coders/python/README.md

 ## pip

-How to stop your virtual environment and update pip
+How to stop your virtual environment and update pip. &nbsp;Avoid appending 3 (as in pip3 or python3) once in a virtual environment.

 	ctrl-c
 	python -m pip install --upgrade pip